colltoaction/writings/YAML hyperspec.md

 #### XGI

 XGI is a framework with broad scope.
 It has several network analysis tools based on its hypergraph implementation.
 It was funded in 2021 by a government grant in the area of Network Analysis.
+It doesn't support serialization for dihypergraphs.

 #### DisCoPy